 1. Risk has many faces

-When people talk about risk, they’re usually referring to investment risk: The idea that you could purchase stock at $50 a share and it could potentially be worth $25 a year later.
-This kind of risk is relatively easy to understand, and it’s measurable based on the ups and downs in an investment’s price.
+The term “risk” usually refers to investment risk: the idea that you could purchase stock at $50 a share and it could be worth $25 a year later.
+This kind of risk is relatively easy to understand, and it’s measurable based on the ups and downs in a single investment’s price.
 The more volatile the price has been, the more risky the investment is considered to be.

 - Market risk.
 This is the risk that the entire market will decline and pull your investment down with it.
-Remember what happened to stocks during the Great Recession, as well as during the recent market decline due to the impact of the coronavirus pandemic.
+This happened to stocks during the Great Recession, as well as during the recent market decline due to the impact of the coronavirus pandemic.

 - Inflation risk.
 Inflation is the overall increase in prices in an economy.
 There’s a risk that an investment’s return won’t be enough to overcome inflation’s impact.
-For example, if inflation runs 2% a year and your investment returns only 1%, you lose “purchasing power.”
-As a result, your investment buys less at the end of the year than at the beginning.
+For example, if inflation runs 2% a year and your investment returns only 1%, your investment will buy less at the end of the year than at the beginning.

 - Opportunity risk.
 Some investors believe you can avoid risk by investing conservatively.
 Opportunity risk is the possibility of missing out on the chance to earn better returns because you aren’t being more aggressive.

-There are many more types of risks, too, including some specific to certain investment categories.
+There are other types of risk, too, including some specific to certain investment categories.
 For example, bond investors face default risk—the risk that the issuer will fail to make interest payments or repay the bond’s par value at maturity.

 2. Risk is usually linked with expected return